 Has your university signed it yet?
 Congratulations to those that have!

-The Fossil Fuel Declaration is part of Ask 2 of our campaign.
+The Fossil Free Declaration is part of the second ask of our campaign.
 It has been co-created with People & Planet and is for those institutions who already do not have fossil fuel investments.
-By affirming their current fossil free status, as well as commiting to remaining so in the future, these institutions join the global fossil fuel divestment movement.
+By affirming their current fossil free status, as well as committing to remaining so in the future, these institutions join the global fossil fuel divestment movement.

-If not, and you'd like to see your university amongst the names below, then here are two actions you can take:
+If you'd like to see your university amongst the names below, then here are two actions you can take:

 1. Get in touch with your Finance Director and/or Vice-Chancellor to ask them to sign the declaration.

 2. Set up a Fossil Free petition and start building support across your institution.

 >>insert name of institution<< has no investments in extractor fossil fuel companies, such as Royal Dutch Shell and BP, and commits to ensuring that they will be excluded from any future investments we make.